MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-active-geo-replication.md

 ## Remove from an active geo-replication group

 To remove a cache instance from an active geo-replication group, you just delete the instance.
-The remaining instances will reconfigure themselves automatically.
+The remaining instances then reconfigure themselves automatically.

 ## Force-unlink if there's a region outage